 Avoid purchasing individual stocks and go with ETFs.
 An ETF is like a mutual fund, but with none of the heavy fees.
 If you continue reading, I'll assume you pinky swear never to invest in a mutual fund.

-An ETF is a collection of stocks centered around a particular theme (additional reading).
+An ETF is a collection of stocks centered around a particular theme (more info).
 For example, they can be a collection of tech, real estate, dividend-based stocks, or emerging markets.
 Each ETF has a management cost measured in %, but are often very low.
 They are for long term, set it and forget it ownership, that will give you a return when the market does well.
 ETFs.com is a great place to start your search.

-These are the ETFs I suggest beginners start with:
+These are what I suggest beginners start with:

 Aim for a portfolio concentration that looks like this: